neo4j/graphql/docs/rfcs/cypher-based-hooks.md

 Finally, I would like to point out that our `@auth` directive cannot cover all complexities related to auth and that Cypher Hooks would enable users to enforce sophisticated auth patterns before or after a Cypher operation.

+## Risks

+- We'll face similar issues as we did with relationship cardinality - if a node is disconnected as a side effect, we just wouldn't know to execute the hook

 ## Out of scope

 1. Filtering on `post`